 That means you can catch as many Paradox Pokémon as you want.
 Go wild.

-The only Paradox Pokémon you can have one of is Koraidon or Miraidon.
+The only Paradox Pokémon there's a limit on catching are Koraidon or Miraidon.
 In Pokémon Scarlet, Miraidon can join your team once you've beaten the game.
 In Pokémon Violet, the same happens for Miraidon.
+You can catch a second one of these Pokémon at the base of Area Zero if you return to Zero Lab after beating the game.

 Can you breed Paradox Pokémon?